billroy/bitlash-commander/README.md

 	File -> Examples -> bitlash -> bitlashdemo
 	File -> Upload.

+NOTE: The default control panel requires you to enter this startup function on the Arduino in order for the buttons in the Toggle column to work correctly.
+In a serial monitor,Copy and paste this into Bitlash:

+	> function startup {pinmode(2,1);pinmode(4,1);pinmode(7,1);pinmode(8,1);pinmode(12,1);};

+You only need to do this once.

 ## Install: PC

 You need node.js (http://nodejs.org) and git (http://git-scm.com).